 - Two Academic Exploration: Lectures and discussions with Harvard scholars to give them a taste of the questions that drive various academic disciplines.

-- Two College Readiness: (Open to all HSS high school students) Workshops to help students develop and practice critical academic skills to support transition and success in college.
+- One College Readiness: (Open to all HSS high school students) Workshops to help students develop and practice critical academic skills to support transition and success in college.

 - Examples: Reading with Purpose: How to Prepare for Class Discussions and Course Assignments, Time Management for Success: Prioritization and goal-setting for academic, extracurricular, and social life, and “All I Do Is Win” Unpacking Perfectionism In High Achieving Students

-- Traditional Pre-College programs: Escape The Yard (Students are going through the history of Harvard from past, present, to the future, using clues from different locations, people, and resources from around the yard to help them unfold the story), No Talent, Talent Show, Pre-College dance
+- Traditional Pre-College social programs: Escape The Yard (Students are going through the history of Harvard from past, present, to the future, using clues from different locations, people, and resources from around the yard to help them unfold the story), trivia, Pre-College Prom

-- Two Trips and Recreation: Outings on and off campus to give you an opportunity to explore all that Cambridge, Boston, and Southern New England have to offer
+- One Trip and Recreation: Outings on and off campus to give you an opportunity to explore all that Cambridge, Boston, and Southern New England have to offer

 Activities for All Admitted High School Program Students